slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 $150

-you can try to lower this a tad but even if you do Rent the runway or build a capsule wardrobe, it’ll cost you at aleast this #.... so focus on feeling confident when you walk into work with the most classic pieces that you can mix&match
+you can try to lower this a tad but even if you do Rent the Runway or build a capsule wardrobe, it’ll cost you at at least this #.... so focus on feeling confident when you walk into work with the most classic pieces that you can mix&match

 \---